evann51/coolbeans__evanc107_amandat109_dannym2789_jiayingz16/README.md

     - View others' posts
     - Create and Edit own posts with a rich-text editor that will be converted to HTML
     - Have a public profile where name, posts made, and # of followers are visible
+    - Permissions:
+          - We, the developers, will have moderator accounts that can manage posts and users

   Site Services: